Two Wisconsin residents electrocuted after trying TikTok trend - NewsBreak

 According to the Marathon County Sheriff’s Office , two people were found dead on April 6 after an investigation of a structure fire.
 The victims were 44-year-old Tanya Rodriguez and 52-year-old James Carolfi, both of whom are from the Town of Day.

 An investigation revealed that both of the victims were dead before the fire and foul play was ruled out.
-The deaths were reportedly deemed ‘accidental’ and officials believe the deaths were caused by electrocution from fractal wood burning.5 being treated following explosion in Montrose
+The deaths were reportedly deemed ‘accidental’ and officials believe the deaths were caused by electrocution from fractal wood burning.Police: 4-year-old dies after being forced to drink bottle of liquor

 The investigation also showed that the fire started in the garage before spreading to the home.
 Officials say that the fractal wood burning equipment that caused the electrocutions likely started the fire.